← goatai.io/steel

-High-resolution feeds — the mouth, the shell, the electrode and lance zones — hardened for the pulpit and rendered on one wall.
-The view you used to fight the glass for, now in front of you.
+High-resolution feeds — the mouth, the shell, the electrode and lance zones — hardened for the pulpit and rendered clean on one wall.
+Every zone of the furnace, the view you used to fight the glass for, now in front of you.
 The thing you can see today.
-Converter or arc furnace, the wall is the same: the furnace, legible.
+Converter or arc furnace, the operating wall is the same: the furnace, legible.

 Live enough to run the heat on.